-- Business hours are Monday-Friday, 8:30am – 5:00pm, with some weekends and evenings.
+- Business operating hours are Monday-Friday, 8:30 am – 5:00 pm, with some weekends and evenings.

-Disclaimer: The above information on this description has been designed to indicate the general nature and level of work performance by employees within this classification.
+Disclaimer: The above information on this description has been designed to indicate employees’ general nature and level of work performed within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees assigned to this job.
-Perform other duties as assigned.
+Perform other duties as assigned by the supervisor.

 PEERS is an equal opportunity employer that values diversity as central to our work serving underrepresented communities, and we encourage candidates from a wide range of backgrounds to apply.
 People of color, women, transgender people, LGBTQI people, and people with disabilities are encouraged to apply.